 Fairfield University is a residential campus with approximately 2,600 full-time undergraduate students living on campus in residence halls, townhouses, and apartment complexes.
-Graduate student housing is also offered in independent off-campus houses, an apartment style residence hall (47 Mahan Road) and a suite-style residence hall (Kostka Hall).
+Graduate student housing is also being offered for the 2012-13 academic year in independent off-campus houses, an apartment style residence hall (47 Mahan Road) and a suite-style residence hall (Kostka Hall).

 Consistent with its Jesuit mission, Fairfield University seeks to educate the whole person, and a great deal of learning takes place outside of the traditional classroom.
 Student life at Fairfield is defined by a mixture and balance of academic rigor, coeducational and extra-curricular pursuits, and service to others.

 As a residential campus, life in the halls, townhouses, and apartments can and should be an integral part of the Fairfield undergraduate's four-year experience.
 Programs and activities specific to a hall or residential area are sponsored by our resident assistants and Area Coordinators.
-Residence Life staff members sponsor programs on their own but also partner with other Resident Assistants or offices such as the Recreation Department, Athletic Department, Student Programs & Leadership Development, Student Involvement, Campus Ministry, and individual faculty or academic departments, to provide a diverse array of activities designed to enrich students' lives and help them be more fully engaged in the life of the University.
+Residence Life staff members sponsor programs on their own but also partner with other Resident Assistants or offices, such as the Recreation Department, Athletic Department, Office of University Activities, Campus Ministry, and individual faculty or academic departments, to provide a diverse array of activities designed to enrich students' lives and help them be more fully engaged in the life of the University.

 Living on Campus

 View the Living on Campus brochure or visit our Housing Options page to learn more about Fairfield's residential options.
-Please visit our Resources for more information about Off-Campus and Housing Lottery Information for the 2014-15 Academic Year and Guest Policy Registration.
-For information on Summer Housing see our Summer Housing page.
+Please visit our Resources Page for more information about Off-Campus and Housing Lottery Information for the 2013-2014 Academic Year and Guest Policy Registration.
+For information on Summer Housing see our Summer Housing Page.
 Please visit our Graduate Student Housing page for more information about Graduate student housing options.